Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Evaluations

 \subsection{Methodology}

-We simulate a value transfer scenario in graphs where nodes are users and the edges are the payment channels.
+We simulate value transfers in graphs where nodes represent users and edges represent payment channels.
 Any node can request a transfer to any other node.
 The initial balance is always 0.
 Our model is implemented on top of the Python NetworkX kit.

-For each request, two nodes are chosen uniformly at random as the source and destination.
-Then, a request size is chosen uniformly at random in a range $[1,B]$ or $[1,B/\ln B]$ depending on the considered model (transactions uniform at random used in~\cite{DBLP:journals/comcom/MercanEA21}).
-Here, $B$ is an upper bound dictated by the hash time locked contract (HTLC) request size policy and states of the channels adjacent to the sender, since it knows the current balance of its own channels, and the HTLC request size policy and channel capacities of the receiving party, since the sender can only know the predefined properties of third party channels; a minimum of these values is counted.
-A shortest path by the number of edges is searched between the sender and the destination.
-Only channels whose capacity and HTLC policy do not limit the tested request size are taken into consideration to compute the routing path.
+\subparagraph*{Baseline experiment} For each request, two nodes are chosen uniformly at random as the source and the destination.
+Then, a request size is chosen uniformly at random in a range $[1,B]$ or $[1,B/\ln B]$ depending on the considered model.
+Here, $B$ is an upper bound dictated by the hash time locked contract (HTLC) request size policy and states of the channels adjacent to the source (since it knows the current balance of its own channels), and the HTLC request size policy and channel capacities of the destination (since the source can only know the predefined properties of third party channels).
+The minimum of these values is used.
+A~path containing the least number of edges is searched between the source and the destination.
+Only channels whose capacity and HTLC policy do not limit the tested request size are taken into consideration for computing the routing path.
 However, this does not account for their state, as the sending party cannot know them.
-If a path is found, it is tested using the acceptance policy under experiment: Greedy or \detlog.
-If no such path exists, another value is tested.
-If all channels on the path accept the transfer, the item is counted as successful. \subparagraph*{Merchant scenario} The scenario (\autoref{fig:degree-sweep}) simulates a simplified real life model, where a merchant node would be the destination of multiple transactions, most of them small.
+If a path is found, we test it with the acceptance policy under evaluation: \GREEDY or \detlog.
+If no such path exists, we try another transaction amount.
+If all channels on the path accept the transfer, it is counted as successful. \subparagraph*{Merchant scenario} The scenario (\autoref{fig:degree-sweep}) simulates a simplified real life model, where a merchant node would be the destination of multiple transactions, most of them small.
 This node would have a degree (the number of adjacent open channels) that would put it between most individual users of the network and the central nodes of the exchanges and other infrastructure providers.
 For each tested degree, the node with adjacency smaller or equal to that and the biggest single-edge capacity (the capacity of the biggest adjacent channel).
 Then, for each request, a random sender node would be uniformly chosen with the request size being: \textit{the small amount} with 15\% chance, fixed at 1000 $sat$ and the remaining 85\% taken uniformly at random from $[B_{min} / 2\ln B_{min}, B_{min} / \ln B_{min}]$ with $B_{min}$ being the capacity of the smallest edge to the merchant node.
 The routing works as in the \textit{Baseline}.
 Likewise, for the item to be accepted, it needs to pass through all the intermediary channels without violating their policy or capacity limits.